 [n.b. the bar for these 2 points is set very high as the justice system is not keen one of their members being blamed.]

-But you CANNOT launch an appeal on the basis that a random selection of untrained people from the community might have made a mistake or, for some reason, been prejudiced against you and given a Guilty verdict on insufficient or highly flawed evidence.
+But you CANNOT launch an appeal on the basis that a random selection of untrained people from the community might have made a mistake, been subject to confirmation bias (e.g. from undue influence of press reports etc.) or, for some reason, been prejudiced against you, or for the complainant, and given a Guilty verdict on insufficient or highly flawed evidence.

 The Requirement for ‘Fresh’ Evidence

-The reasons for the current state of affairs are (in my view) down to a ‘wrong turn’ in policy, contrary to the advice of numerous commissions into the justice system.
-There isn’t space in this article to cover that sequence of events but the place where we seem to have ended up at the present time anyway, is that you need to find FRESH evidence, not presented or even known about, at the trial.
+The reasons for the current state of affairs are (in my view) down to a baffling and brainless change in policy, contrary to the advice of the numerous commissions into the justice system.
+There isn’t space in this article to cover how we got here (that’s for another post) but the place where we have ended up at the present time anyway, is that you need to find FRESH evidence, not presented or even known about, at the trial.

-In my view, the idea that the verdicts of juries should never be questioned, even by experienced judges, and that therefore the only justification for quashing a verdict is when some new evidence that the jury didn’t see is presented, should be seen as absurd to anyone with a brain.
-See the 1964 Justice Committee’s statement above.
+In my view, the idea that the verdicts of juries should never be questioned, even by experienced judges, should be recognised as absurd to anyone with half a brain.

 It is judges who give guidance to juries and set out the rules by which their verdicts are governed; it is surely for senior judges, therefore, to decide whether they have followed that advice and those rules.